 We’ve seen this argument before with e-commerce.
 The online stores which were said to make bricks-and-mortar defunct.
 And again, its seems to be the retail juggernaut Amazon leading the charge.
 This time they’ve spilled over from the virtual world into a physical one.

-Go big, or go bust…...Or perhaps there’s a smarter alternative.Before you rush to make any rash or irreparable decisions, here’s six steps to help you decide whether or not your sales team is worth keeping in 2017:
+Go big, or go bust…...Or perhaps there’s a smarter alternative.Before you rush to make any rash or irreparable decisions, here’s six steps to help you decide whether or not your sales team is worth keeping:

 (HINT: They are)